Word Length Formulae and Normal Forms of Conjugacy Classes in Surface Groups: Preliminary

 Suppose $\overline{W}$ contains a subword $\overline{W'}$ of type $D_{(k)}$ for some $1\leq k\leq 8$.
 We will prove $\overline{W'}$ is of type $S_{(i)}$ for some $1\leq i\leq 4$, see Table \ref{tab: the correspondence}. \begin{enumerate} \item[$1^\circ$] If $\overline{W'}$ is of type $D_{(1,j,t)}$, then Note that $\overline{c_j\cdots c_1c_{2g}^{-1}\cdots c_1^{-1}c_{2g}\cdots c_{j+1}}\in \RR$ , $c_j \prec c_{j-1}^{-1}$ and $c_{j-1}\prec c_{j}^{-1}$.
 So $\overline{W'}$ is of type $S_{(2,2g+1)}$ (and hence of type $S_{(2)}$) if $t=1$, and $\overline{W'}$ is of type $S_{(3,t)}$ (and hence of type $S_{(3)}$) if $t\geq 2$.
 If $\overline{W'}$ is of type $D_{(2,j,t)}$, then the argument is similar to the case $D_{(1,j,t)}$'s. \item[$2^\circ$] If $\overline{W'}$ is of type $D_{(3)}$, then Since $\overline{c_{2g}^{-1}\cdots c_{1}^{-1}c_{2g}\cdots c_1}\in \RR$ and $c_{2g}^{-1}\succ c_{1}^{-1}$, we have that $\overline{W'}$ is of type $S_{(4,1)}$ (and thus of type $S_{(4)}$).
 If $\overline{W'}$ is of type $D_{(4)},D_{(5,i)}\mbox{ or }D_{(6,i)}$, then the argument is similar to the case $D_{(3)}$'s. \item[$3^\circ$] If $\overline{W'}$ is of type $D_{(7,i)}$ or $D_{(8,i)}$, then $\overline{W'}$ is of type $S_{(1)}$ clearly. \end{enumerate}

-In conclusion, we have finished the proof of ``(4) $\Rightarrow$ (2)" and hence Lemma \ref{lem four operations} holds. \end{proof}
+In conclusion, we have finished the proof of ``(4) $\Rightarrow$ (2)'' and hence Lemma \ref{lem four operations} holds. \end{proof}

-Since "$D$-reduced", "$S$-reduced" and "irreducible" are equivalent, we will always say "irreducible" and "cyclically irreducible" in the subsequent sections.
+Since ``$D$-reduced'', ``$S$-reduced'' and ``irreducible'' are equivalent, ``cyclically $D$-reduced'', ``cyclically $S$-reduced'' and ``cyclically irreducible'' are also equivalent.
+We will always say ``irreducible'' and ``cyclically irreducible'' in the subsequent sections.
 Moreover, Gu and Zhao \cite[Corollary 4.2]{GZ22} gave an equivalent condition of cyclically irreducible words as follows.

 \begin{prop}[Gu-Zhao, \cite{GZ22}] A word $\overline{D}\in\W(\gs)$ is cyclically irreducible if and only if $\overline{D^2}$ is irreducible. \end{prop}

 \begin{rem} Note that there are some cases, for instance, $\overline{ABC}$ is of type $S_{(i_1)}$ and $\overline{B}$ is of type $S_{(i_2)}$.
 Then, there is a conflict that we cannot do $S_{(i_2)}$ if we do $S_{(i_1)}$ first or vice versa.
 Then, we need the following precedence of reducing operations: